badoo/RIBs/android/tutorials/tutorial3/README.md

 ## A welcoming message

-Let's start with the `HelloWorldView` interface.
+Let's start with the second placeholder first!

+Check the `HelloWorldView` interface.
 Its `ViewModel` contains a dummy integer field only:

 ```kotlin
 data class ViewModel(